-Paragon will supply and install a 10 kW Solar PV and inverter system at each of the 10 houses, and a 150 kWh Central Battery.
+Paragon will supply and install a 9.6 kW Solar PV and inverter system at each of the 10 houses, and a 150 kWh Central Battery.
 The aim is for the community to be largely autonomous in normal weather conditions and able to stand alone during short-term (eg overnight) grid outages.
-The community will still be able to draw from the wider grid for energy in periods of inclement weather.
+The community will still be able to draw from the national grid for energy in periods of inclement weather.

 The distributed Solar PV Systems and Central Energy Storage System will be designed and programmed to suit community needs, utilising tier 1 products.
 Our community system will have the capacity to deliver back-up supply to essential circuits in the event of a wider grid outage or ‘blackout’.